How Long After a Car Accident Can You Claim Injury in Utah?

 What are the Exceptions to Utah’s 4-Year Statute of Limitations?

-- Delayed Discovery of Injuries: If injury symptoms appear later, you have four years from the date the injury is discovered to file a claim.
+- Delayed Discovery of Injuries: If injury symptoms appear later, you have four years from the date the injury is discovered to file a personal injury claim.

-- Minors: If the victim is under 18, they have until four years after their 18th birthday to file a lawsuit.
+- Minors: If the victim is under 18, they have until four years after their 18th birthday to file a lawsuit with a personal injury attorney.

-- Incapacitation: If the victim is unconscious or incapacitated following the accident, they have four years from the date they regain cognitive function to file a lawsuit.
+- Incapacitation: If the victim is unconscious or incapacitated following the accident, they have four years from the date they regain cognitive function to file a lawsuit with a personal injury lawyer.

-- Government Entities: If the claim involves a government entity, such as a road maintenance agency or public transportation service, the claim must be filed within one year of the accident.
+- Government Entities: If the claim involves a government entity, such as a road maintenance agency or public transportation service, the personal injury claim must be filed within one year of the accident.

 To successfully claim compensation for car accident injuries, thorough documentation is essential.
 Start by seeking a comprehensive medical evaluation immediately after the accident.
 Your doctor should provide a detailed report outlining your injuries, treatment recommendations, and prognosis for recovery.

-For effective legal support, consider hiring a reputable personal injury law firm like Handy & Handy Attorneys At Law.
-Their attorneys specialize in car accident injury claims and ensure all necessary documentation is meticulously gathered and presented.
-Contact Handy & Handy Attorneys At Law today for a free consultation.
+For effective legal support, consider hiring a reputable personal injury law firm like Will Andrews Injury Attorney.
+Our personal injury lawyer specializes in car accident injury claims and ensure all necessary documentation is meticulously gathered and presented.
+Contact Will Andrews Injury Attorney today for a free consultation on your personal injury claim.